neekfenwick/soundexsearch/README.md

 *Until this is done, your customer facing shop site may not function correctly* because attempting to search, or possibly use other addons that trigger parts of this addon, will fail because the database entities it requires do not exist.

+If you need to re-run the initialisation you can manually drop the core lookup table in phpMyAdmin or the "Tools->Install SQL Patches" Zen Cart admin page with the command: `DROP TABLE soundex_lookup;` then revisit any admin page.
+Note that this will only attempt to re-create entities required by the addon, if you want to clear the database of addon entities first then run the uninstall script described later, then re-run the initialisation.

 ## Example first time initialisation

 When visiting your admin site for the first time, you should see a series of 'Success' messages in the notification area at the top of the page.